PelionIoT/client-e2e-python-test-library/README.md

 ```

 ### Running the update test

-Before running the update test, make sure you create update-related configuration and initialize the developer environment proparly as describe [here](https://developer.pelion.com/docs/device-management/current/connecting/mbed-os.html).
+Before running the update test, make sure you create update-related configuration and initialize the developer environment properly, as describe [the Device Management Client example tutorial](https://developer.pelion.com/docs/device-management/current/connecting/mbed-os.html).

-Update test uses the same manifest-dev-tool to create the actual manifest for update campaign.
+The update test uses the `manifest-dev-tool` utility to create the actual manifest for update campaigns.

-Running the update test provide mandatory update image path and optional manifest-dev-tool init path arguments at startup:
+To run the update test, provide the mandatory update image path and optional manifest-dev-tool init path arguments at startup:
 - `--update_bin=/home/user/mbed-cloud-client-example_update.bin` absolute path for the update image
-- `--manifest_tool=/home/user/mbed-os-example-pelion` absolute path where manifest-dev-tool init is executed - defaults to current working directory
+- `--manifest_tool=/home/user/mbed-os-example-pelion` absolute path where manifest-dev-tool init is executed - defaults to the current working directory.

-If you want to leave the firmware image, manifest and campaign to your account after the test, add `--no_cleanup` startup argument.
+To leave the firmware image, manifest and campaign in your account after the test, add the `--no_cleanup` startup argument.

-New manifest-tool 2.0.0 supports two different versions of manifest schemas.
-Update test's manifest creation defaults to 'v1' manifest version, but you can set the version e.g to 'v3' by the `--manifest_version=v3` startup argument.
+Manifest tool 2.0.0 supports two manifest schema versions: `v1` and `v3`.
+By default, the update test creates `v1` manifests, but you can create `v3` manifests by passing the `--manifest_version=v3` startup argument.
-Supported versions at the moment are 'v1' and 'v3'.

 ### Results output